-The M.S. degree requires a minimum of 30 credit hours of graduate level coursework; up to 10 hours can be transferred from other accredited graduate programs.
-Each new student is assigned a faculty member to serve as an academic adviser.
-The academic adviser helps students select courses and reviews the student's progress until a major professor is selected.
+The M.S. degree requires a minimum of 30 credit hours of graduate-level coursework; up to 10 hours can be transferred from other accredited graduate programs.
+Each new student is assigned a faculty member to serve as an academic adviser who helps a student select courses and reviews the student's progress until a major professor is selected.

 The Master of Science in computer science is available via distance learning.

 Must include one course from each of the following areas:

 Please see guidelines for the Master of Science degree for course details.
 Students must receive a grade of "B" or better for each course used to satisfy the above requirements.

 Thesis option: Perform original research that culminates in a written thesis; six credit hours of CIS 899 are awarded for the work.
 This option requires 30 credit hours for a master's degree.